hannahhoanggg/c0723-code-solutions/javascript-loops/javascript-loops-quiz-notes.md

 - _When_ does the **initialization** expression of a `for` loop get evaluated?
   The initialization expression of a "for" loop gets evaluated once at the beginning of the loop.
 - _When_ does the **condition** expression of a `for` loop get evaluated?
   The condition expression of a "for" loop is evaluated each time the loop repeats.
+After each iteration and initialization.
 - _When_ does the **final** expression of a `for` loop get evaluated?
   The final expression of a "for" loop gets evaluated at the end of each loop iteration.
+After each code is run inside the loop.
 - Besides a `return` statement, which exits its entire function block, which keyword exits a loop before its **condition** expression evaluates to `false`?
   The keyword that exits a loop before its condition expression evaluates to false is break.
 - What does the `++` increment operator do?